 In the post, Laura (guest poster) chats about blogging confidence, comparisons and Blogger’s fatigue.

-It’s a concise little post so I won’t ruin it for you, but if you’ve fell into a slight blogging slump, this post will hold your hand and reassure you that no, it’s not just you who feels this way sometimes.
+It’s a concise little post so I won’t ruin it for you, but if you’ve fallen into a slight blogging slump, this post will hold your hand and reassure you that no, it’s not just you who feels this way sometimes.